Stvff/triops/docs/triops_as_assembler.md

 consisting of a normal 8 byte pointer, and an 8 byte length.
 This would have an alignment of 8 bytes, but be a size of 16 bytes, since there are two elements of 8 bytes.
 So, in Triops:
 ```
-type fat_pointer is 8 by 2 bytes;
+type fat_pointer is 2 columns of 8 bytes;
 ```
-This can be read '8 by 2 (so 16 total) bytes'.
+We can imagine a small table with 2 columns and 8 rows: 16 bytes in total.
 Alignment is limited to powers of two, upto 16 bytes.
-Alignment and element count are called the dimensions of the type.
+Alignment and element count are called the dimensions of the type (as per the table analogy).

 To get back to our `int`, triops doesn't know what sort of literals this type would want, so currently it would accept any literal that has a size of 4 bytes or less.
 If we wanted to restrict this, there are 4 directives we can use to share our needs with the compiler: